White House distances itself from reports that Trump could target Facebook, Google and Twitter with a new executive order

 Aides at the White House said all week that the National Economic Council — which would have been tasked under the draft order to help agencies probe online bias — didn’t write it and didn’t know where it came from.
 Nor did the White House’s top tech policy hub, the Office of Science and Technology Policy, two White House sources said.
 Trump has often ordered aides to write executive orders that were later deemed unworkable, but another senior White House official said he had no knowledge of this one.

-“It would be entirely insane,” said one lawyer with knowledge of the document.
+“It would be entirely insane,” said one lawyer with knowledge of the document, who spoke on the condition of anonymity.

 The document has floated to tech companies such as Facebook and lawyers at white-shoe firms around Washington.
 In fact, the first that many at OSTP had even heard of an executive order came from an email sent by an unlikely source: Yelp, the reviews site.
 The company long has attacked Google for abusing its market power, albeit by limiting the reach of some of its competitors in search results and not political bias.
 Still, Luther Lowe, senior vice president for policy at Yelp, contacted multiple White House aides in September with the draft executive order, according to two White House aides and a copy of an email shared with The Post.